Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

         - DelegatedPermissionGrant.ReadWrite.All
 1. Grant admin consent for app permissions.
 1. Generate a secret for this application.
 Save this secret and the client id for testing *1.
 Standalone Patient App*.
+1. If you have opted for Microsoft Entra ID, then follow all instructions on [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.

 <br /><details><summary>Click to expand and see screenshots for Microsoft Entra ID Reference.</summary>
         ![](./images/5_confidential_client_1.png)